Software and Hardware I Use

 - File manager

-- I primarily use Thunar along with the simple cd command for navigating directories
+- I primarily use PCManFM and Yazi along with the simple cd command for navigating directories

 - Mail Client